uprtcl/BOOS-FL-license/README.md

   - If your organization sells the copyrights of YOUR APPLICATION to a third party, that third party will still have to pay for this license without any modifications to the registration process.
   - If your organization is disolved or stop existing, you can safely omit the payment of this license.
   - If you were bootstrapping and never ended up registering a company or becoming a startup, you can safely omit the payment of this license.
+  - Renaming the npm pacakge does not changes this conditions as the license is associated with an application code base and it's natural evolition and not with its package or organization name.

 - If after 4 years YOUR APPLICATION is no longer under active development, you can safely omit the payment of this license.